It’s like the golden rule, only for desks

 Coming up with a hot desking policy for your company that doesn’t include hot desking etiquette is like making your house available for vacation rentals without any guidelines.
 Airbnb hosts would come home to wild parties and trashed homes.

-Looking to use hot desking in your office?
+Looking to use hot desking or other flexible desking strategies in your office?
 Robin can help.
-Try it out with a free 14-day trial.
+See how today.